Tracksale/developer-handbook/README.md

 We have a CI(Continuous Integration) pipeline attached to the master branch and a CD(Continuous Delivery) pipeline attached to prod branch.

-We will look into a proper gitflow(tags and releases) after the team has enough size, maturity and predictability to account for the overhead.
+We **MAY** look into a proper gitflow(tags and releases) after the team has enough size, maturity and predictability to account for the overhead.

-1. Always commit
-2. Don't forget to commit frequently
+We **SHOULD** commit frequently with helpful messages
-3. In doubt commit again